egilber2/WiFi_Locationing/wifi_locNB.md

 **4. Explore the Data**
 -----------------------

 Now that we've cleaned up the data set we'll prepare some visualizations to help us understand the data.
 The image below is a satellite picture of the 3-building complex where the Wi-Fi fingerprint data was obtained.
-The get\_map() and ggmap() functions were used to import and plot the image.
+The get\_map() and ggmap() functions were used to create and plot the image.

 ``` r
 #-Define latitude and longitude coordinates for image location